oyweilong/TFIP_CET2012_Advanced_Java/command_pattern_explanation.md

 ## Benefits of This Structure

 ### **Decoupling**
-- Invoker doesn't know about receivers
+- invoker.Invoker doesn't know about receivers
 - Commands encapsulate all request information
 - Easy to add new commands without changing existing code